University admissions marketing calendar for India — month-by-month campaign timing, channel sequencing, and budget allocation

 February and March: Nurture leads and drive applications

 You’ve built a list of inquiries.
-Now your job is preventing lead decay.
-Nearly 40-50% of qualified leads are lost simply due to neglect and slow follow-up.
-Most universities don’t have systems in place to nurture students while they evaluate options.
+Now prevent them from going cold.
+About 40-50% of qualified leads disappear due to slow follow-up.
+Most universities lack the systems to nurture students while they’re comparing options.

 What to run: